Clerici-project/Website/resources/developer-guides/daemon-rpc.md

   * *hash* - string; The hash of this block.
   * *height* - unsigned int; The number of blocks preceding this block on the blockchain.
   * *long_term_weight* - unsigned int; The long term block weight, based on the median weight of the preceding 100000 blocks.
-  * *major_version* - unsigned int; The major version of the monero protocol at this block height.
+  * *major_version* - unsigned int; The major version of the clerici protocol at this block height.
   * *miner_tx_hash* - string; The hash of this block's coinbase transaction.
-  * *minor_version* - unsigned int; The minor version of the monero protocol at this block height.
+  * *minor_version* - unsigned int; The minor version of the clerici protocol at this block height.
   * *nonce* - unsigned int; a cryptographic random one-time number used in mining a Monero block.
   * *num_txes* - unsigned int; Number of transactions in the block, not counting the coinbase tx.
   * *orphan_status* - boolean; Usually `false`.
 If `true`, this block is not part of the longest chain.